Program Management

 Distributed energy generation is expected to hit a value of $580.8b by 2027, which reflects the broader adoptions of distributed energy resources (DERs) like photovoltaic solar, battery storage, and electric vehicles (EVs).
 These devices challenge grid operators to meet evolving consumer demands.
 Fortunately, through a distributed energy resource management system (DERMS) utilities have an opportunity to employ these otherwise disparate devices in demand flexibility initiatives like demand response, managed charging, BYOD programs, virtual power plants, and so much more.
 These programs can help utilities lower high energy costs, while increasing grid resiliency.
 So what should utility operators look for in a distributed energy resource management system (DERMS)?

-What is a DERMS?
+What is a Grid-Edge DERMS?

-Put simply, a distributed energy resource management system (DERMS) is a control mechanism designed to manage various distributed energy resources.
+Put simply, a Grid-Edge distributed energy resource management system (DERMS) is a control mechanism designed to manage various distributed energy resources.
 That includes aggregating solar, stored battery assets, wind, EV chargers, thermostats, water heaters, and so much more.
-A robust DERMS is necessary to develop any of the demand flexibility initiatives necessary to meet decarbonization goals, which in turn creates opportunities for utilities to defray high energy costs during periods of peak demand while enhancing energy security.
+A robust Grid-Edge DERMS is necessary to develop any of the demand flexibility initiatives necessary to meet decarbonization goals, which in turn creates opportunities for utilities to defray high energy costs during periods of peak demand while enhancing energy security.

 The Value of DERMS